-If you read our post on Charles Henry Kelly, you will remember that he escaped an incident at sea after warnings of a supernatural nature.
+If you read our earlier piece on Charles Henry Kelly, you will remember that he escaped an incident at sea after warnings of a supernatural nature.
 He had been about to cross the Channel on board the SS Hilda, but decided not to at the eleventh hour, for reasons known really only to himself.
 Strangely, there is a tradition that the steamer he would have travelled on was the SS Stella.
 The confusion no doubt arose because the Stella, like the Hilda, was involved in a Channel disaster, only it happened sixteen years later, and it was very much more terrible.
 And of the many remarkable stories of individual men and women caught up in that disaster, one of the most moving is that of Miss Greta Williams.

 A STAR IS BORN

 Greta was born Ada Margrethe Williams in 1869.
 Her father, Robert Henry Williams, was from Usk in Monmouthshire, but as a young man he worked in London, first as a butler, and later as a coal merchant.
 Her mother, Florentine Margrethe Bentzen, was Danish, and came from Elsinore, where she had worked as a nanny for an English family before coming to London in her early twenties.
 How she met Robert is not clear, but in 1857 they married, and they had three sons and three daughters.
 Ada was the youngest of their children, and at the time of her birth the family was living in Kensington, though later they moved to Cromwell Grove in Shepherd’s Bush.